Scout.com

 Scout Media was an integrated sports publishing company that produced Internet content covering hundreds of professional and college teams across America.
 The company was founded in 2001 and was acquired by Fox Sports in 2005.
 In 2013, Fox Sports sold Scout to North American Membership Group which later rebranded to Scout Media.
-Scout filed for Chapter 11 bankruptcy in December 2016 and was then acquired by CBS Corporation (now Paramount Global) in February 2017 for $9.5 million after submitting the only bid for the bankrupt company.
-Paramount later folded Scout into 247Sports, with Scout.com redirecting to the site.
+Scout filed for Chapter 11 bankruptcy in December 2016 and was then acquired by CBS Corporation (later Paramount Global) in February 2017 for $9.5 million after submitting the only bid for the bankrupt company.
+Paramount then folded Scout into 247Sports, with Scout.com redirecting to that site.

-Internet publishing

-The Internet publishing division consists of a network of over 300 web sites that publish inside and exclusive content focusing on high school, college, Fantasy Sports and professional team sports.
-The network is managed on the 247 platform publishing technology that allows publishers to rapidly write, cross-reference, distribute and syndicate stories and information about sports from anywhere in the world.